-Students may check out film equipment to be used on NFI campus for use on projects.
-Off-campus checkout may be available at certain times depending on class schedules and projects; however, NFI reserves the right to require a deposit for any equipment used and may change this policy at any time without notice.
+Students may check out film equipment to be used on NFI's campus for use on class assignments & projects as long as they are meeting the Satisfactory Academic Progress Policy (SAP).
+Off-campus checkout may be available at certain times depending on class schedules, projects, fulfillment of financial obligations, and SAP; however, NFI reserves the right to require a deposit for any equipment used and may change this policy at any time without notice.
 Detailed instructions are given on how to checkout gear for use and is found on NFI student portal.
+Students who are not meeting SAP for either attendance or GPA will not be allowed to rent out gear.
+Students are not allowed to take gear off-campus unless they have an attendance rate greater than 90% and a GPA greater than 90%.